php-http/documentation/plugins/retry.rst

 codes in the 5xx range are also retried.
 Each retry attempt is delayed by an exponential backoff time.

-See below for how to configure that behaviour.
+See below for how to configure that behavior.

 .. warning::